python-discord/summer-code-jam-2020/talented-tigers/README.md

 Blast off to the past and surf the web 90s style!
 With SpydirWeb, you can browse a realistic version of the early internet!
 Get lost in hundreds of webpages, all generated with AI text generation, webscraping, and more!

-# Table of Contents
+### Table of Contents
   * [Overview](#overview)
   * [License](#license)
   * [Installation](#installation)
   * [Authors](#Authors)

-# Overview
+### Overview

 **SpydirWeb** has three different types of pages: information pages, blog pages, and business pages.
-The blog and business pages use [openai's gpt-2](https://github.com/openai/gpt-2) AI to generate the content, while the info pages use the [wikipedia](https://pypi.org/project/wikipedia/) package.
-Images are gotten using the [Pixabay API](https://pixabay.com/api/docs/).
+The blog and business pages use [Openai's gpt-2](https://github.com/openai/gpt-2) AI to generate the content, while the info pages use the [wikipedia](https://pypi.org/project/wikipedia/) package.
+Images are retrieved using the [Pixabay API](https://pixabay.com/api/docs/).

 Click one of the three links listed on the home page to get started browsing Spydirweb.